trowski/fiber-rfc/rfc.md

 A `Fiber` object is created using `Fiber::create(callable $callback)` with any callable.
 The callable need not call `Fiber::suspend()` directly, it may be in a deeply nested call, far down the call stack (or perhaps never call `Fiber::suspend()` at all).
 The returned `Fiber` may be started within a `FiberScheduler` (discussed below) using `Fiber->start(mixed ...$args)` with a variadic argument list that is provided as arguments to the callable used when creating the `Fiber`.

+`Fiber::suspend()` suspends (switches) execution of the current fiber to a scheduler fiber created from the instance of `FiberScheduler` given.
+This will be discussed in further detail in the next section describing `FiberScheduler`.

-`Fiber::suspend()` accepts a callback that is provided an instance of `Fiber` as the first argument and the instance of `FiberScheduler` given to `Fiber::suspend()` as the second argument.
-The `Fiber` object may be used at a later time to resume the fiber with any value or throw an exception into the fiber.
-The instance of `FiberScheduler` is provided as the second argument as a convenience, but is not necessarily needed in all circumstances.
-The callback is invoked within the running fiber before it is suspended.
-The callback should create event watchers in the `FiberScheduler` instance (event loop), add the fiber to a list of pending fibers, or otherwise set up logic that will resume the fiber at a later time from the instance of `FiberScheduler` provided to `Fiber::suspend()`.
+`Fiber::this()` returns the currently executing `Fiber` instance.
+This object may be stored to be used at a later time to resume the fiber with any value or throw an exception into the fiber.
+The `Fiber` object should be attached to event watchers in the `FiberScheduler` instance (event loop), added to a list of pending fibers, or otherwise used to set up logic that will resume the fiber at a later time from the instance of `FiberScheduler` provided to `Fiber::suspend()`.

 A suspended fiber may be resumed in one of two ways: